Tufts-Technology-Services/tf-f5-vip-components-module/properties.md

 ### FTP profile

-While the web UI has a separate setting/box for "SMTP Profile", this actually maps under the hood to just another "service profile."
-You can add `"/Common/ftp"` to the lists of profiles like usual and it'll appear properly under the "Ftp profile" setting in the web UI.
+While the web UI has a separate setting/box for "FTP Profile", this actually maps under the hood to just another "service profile."
+You can add `"/Common/ftp"` to the lists of profiles like usual and it'll appear properly under the "FTP Profile" setting in the web UI.

 ### SMTP profile